One of the biggest sources of discontent is comparing yourself to other people.

 - “Look at her!
 Why can’t I be more like that?”

-“Ugh, I just wish I had his life, or his smarts or his looks.”
+- “Ugh, I just wish I had her life, or her smarts, or her looks.”

 We all do it; we’re humans, and thus we are hard-wired to compare ourselves to those around us, wondering why we don’t measure up.

 Over the past few decades, thanks to the power of the internet (thanks, Al Gore!) and advances in science and technology, it’s pretty damn easy to find ways to feel inferior: